Long Term Ecological Research (LTER) Network Office

 The Long-Term Ecological Research (LTER) Network is a set of 27 National Science Foundation-funded research programs located in a wide variety of ecosystems.
 Because this research relies on collaboration and years of data, NCEAS operates the LTER Network Office, which serves as a hub for LTER synthesis research, education, and outreach activities.

-Forest growth, desertification, the rebound of an endangered species, sea-level rise – these changes happen over decades and can often have unpredictable effects.
-Studying how and why ecosystems change over time is thus essential to managing our natural resources sustainably and ensuring the health and prosperity of our communities.
+LTER research enables the long-view.
+Changes such as forest growth, desertification, the rebound of an endangered species, and sea-level rise happen over decades and can often have unpredictable effects.
+Studying how and why ecosystems change over the long term is essential to managing our natural resources sustainably and ensuring the health and prosperity of our communities.

-The Network Office’s programs integrate the science conducted at the individual sites into a robust understanding of how a diversity of ecosystems function across space and over time.
+The Network Office’s programs integrate the science conducted at the individual sites into a robust understanding of how diverse ecosystems function across space and over time.
 It also ensures scientists, educators, resource managers, and decision makers have greater awareness of and access to this valuable science.

 Synthesis Working Groups

 The Network Office periodically funds synthesis working groups to expand the scope of LTER science.
-These teams integrate insights from a few systems or organisms to generate a broader understanding that can have more applicable implications for management.
+These teams integrate insights from multiple ecosystems to generate a broader understanding, often with implications for management.

-To get notifications of calls for proposals, subscribe to the LTER newsletter.
+To get notifications of calls for proposals and other LTER news, subscribe to the LTER newsletter.

 Synthesizing population and community synchrony to understand drivers of ecological stability across LTER sites